-On 28 December 2018, the investment properties of the Group were revalued again by an independent qualified valuer, Nasir, Sabaruddin & Associates, registered with Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia.
+On 31 December 2019, the investment properties of the Group were revalued again by an independent qualified valuer, Nasir, Sabaruddin & Associates, registered with Board of Valuers, Appraisers, Estate Agents and Property Managers, Malaysia.
 The valuation was arrived at based on the Comparison Method of Valuation.
-No gain or loss on fair value adjustment of investment properties had been recognised in profit or loss.